-Many people have found selling stuff online to be a fun side hustle.
+Many people have found online selling to be a fun side hustle since it’s a great way to earn extra cash.
 Whether you’re decluttering, raising funds, or thrifting and reselling, you can make a lot of money on C2C marketplaces.

 In fact, some have found the industry so profitable and exciting that they go on to start their own business.
 Independent boutiques, video game small businesses, and YouTubers who focus on thrifting and flipping are just a few examples.

 Fees commonly range from a low flat fate of a few dollars to as high as 30%, but if you can still find a margin for profit, you might find it easier to start selling stuff online than stop!